anmolparida-qualys/birendra/README.md

 ---

 ## 🌐 Platform Gateway URLs

 Below is a list of **Qualys API Gateway URLs** by platform.
-You must pass the correct gateway URL for your Qualys subscription region as the **first argument** to the script.
+You must pass the correct gateway URL for your Qualys subscription region as the **first argument** to the script, or through the environment variable when using `--base_url_env`.

 | Platform              | API Gateway URL                                                                  |
 | --------------------- | -------------------------------------------------------------------------------- |